takuya-takeuchi/Demo/Cloud/AmazonWebService-Compatibility/RustFS/C#/AWSSDK.S3/01_GetObject/README.md

-# Get File from S3
+# Get File from RustFS

 ## Abstracts

-* Download file from S3
+* Download file from RustFS

 ## Requirements